(b) Terms/rights and restrictions attached to equity shares

 Trade receivables

 Credit risk is managed by each business unit subject to the Company’s established policies, procedures and controls relating to customer credit risk management.
 Outstanding customer receivables are regularly monitored.
-One customer group individually accounted for more than 10% of the trade receivable for the years ended 31 March 2025 (31 March 2024: Two customer groups).
+One customer group individually accounted for more than 10% of the trade receivable for the years ended 31 March 2026 (31 March 2025: One customer group).

 Investments, financial instruments and deposits with banks

 Credit risk is limited as the Company generally invest in deposits with banks and financial institutions with high credit ratings assigned by international and domestic credit rating agencies.
 Investments primarily include investments in liquid mutual fund units, State Development Loans, deposits and bonds issued by Government owned entities and highly rated financial institutions.
 Counterparty credit limits are reviewed by the Company periodically and the limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty’s potential failure to make payments.
-One bank individually accounted for more than 10% of the Company’s deposits and bank balances for the year ended 31 March 2025 (31 March 2024: Two banks).
+Two bank individually accounted for more than 10% of the Company’s deposits and bank balances for the year ended 31 March 2026 (31 March 2025: One bank).

 INTEREST RATE RISK